-Dr. Jones is a leading scholar and commentator on religion, culture, and politics.
+Robert P. Jones (he/him) is the president and founder of PRRI and a leading scholar and commentator on religion, culture, and politics.

-Before founding PRRI, Dr. Jones worked as a consultant and senior research fellow at several think tanks in Washington, DC, and was assistant professor of religious studies at Missouri State University.
+Jones served as CEO of PRRI from the organization’s inception in 2009 to 2022.
+Before founding PRRI, he worked as a consultant and senior research fellow at several think tanks in Washington, D.C., and was an assistant professor of religious studies at Missouri State University.